 Within a few hours of the re-enactment airing on a local television station, he received a phone tip from a person whose memory of a vehicle driving away was triggered by the video image.
 Within 72 hours the police arrested two men for the murder and several armed robberies.

 The concept took off from there and has become so successful that today Crime Stoppers is a well-recognised and respected name around the world, now operating in 30 countries internationally, including Australia where each State and Territory has their own Crime Stoppers organisation.

-WA Police Commissioner Bob Falconer brought the idea to Perth when he was recruited from Victoria, where Crime Stoppers was already operating.
-He officially launched Crime Stoppers WA on 27 March 1995 after a month of trials.
+Crime Stoppers Life Member Geoff Wilkinson travelled overseas to investigate community-based crime prevention programs and brought the concept of Crime Stoppers to Australia while working for Victoria Police.
+WA Police Commissioner Bob Falconer brought the idea to Perth when he was recruited from Victoria and officially launched Crime Stoppers WA on 27 March 1995 after a month of trials.

 The trial introduction confirmed strong public support, with 344 calls received that led to the recovery of $55,000 worth of goods.
 As a result, 18 people were arrested and 12 members of the public received rewards of up to $1,000 each for reporting crime.

-Over the past 25 years Crime Stoppers has proven to be a great success in Western Australia, having received more than 500,000 calls and led to more than 12,000 arrests.
+SInce 1995 Crime Stoppers has proven to be a great success in Western Australia, having received more than 691,000 calls and online reports with more than 56,500 arrest outcomes.